MasterOfLogic1/MyUiPathJournal/README.md

 Billing officers receive CSV files with **over two million invoice lines**.
 Each officer must:

-1. Split the file into smaller chunks.
-2. Open each invoice in MatrixCare (about two screens per invoice).
+1. Open each invoice in MatrixCare (about two screens per invoice).
-3. Edit the posting amount.
+2. Edit the posting amount.

 The rule: *If the total balance is negative **and** any component balance is divisible by \$34.50, adjust the posting amount—for PA Indiana Medicaid payees only.*